Mali debt sale cancelled because of sanctions over election delay

 Mali, which raised more than $2 billion last year on the regional debt market, was scheduled to sell the T-bills on Wednesday, according to the website of Abidjan-based regional debt-planning agency UMOA-Titres.

-"The Malian government will not be able to raise funds to finance its budget or finance certain important projects after the note that we received from UEMOA," an UMOA-Titres official told Reuters.
+"The Malian government will not be able to raise funds to finance its budget or finance certain important projects after the note that we received from UEMOA," an UMOA-Titres official told Reuters on condition of anonymity.
+"We are not going to approve any request."

-"The Malian government is used to turning to the regional market to raise funds.
-I think this situation will be very difficult ... because we are not going to approve any request," the official said, speaking on condition of anonymity.

-An official with West Africa's BCEAO central bank said the freezing of transfers from the BCEAO could lead to a liquidity shortage in Mali.
+An official with West Africa's BCEAO central bank also said the sale would not happen and said the freezing of transfers from the BCEAO could lead to a liquidity shortage in Mali.

-"I don't think the government will be able to hold out for long," said the official, who also asked not to be identified.

 Mali's government was not immediately available to comment.